Hacker0x01/docs.hackerone.com/docs/programs/common-responses.md

 ![common-response-2](./images/common-response-2.png)

 ### Add Your Own Common Response
-You can write your own common response
+You can write your own common response.
 To add a new common response:
 1. Go to **Settings > Program > Automation > Common Responses**.
 2. Select the **Add Common Response** button.
 3. Type the title of your response in the **Common Response Title** field.
 This title will show up in the list of common responses to choose from.